 As stated in the constitution, the Vice-Chancellor of UNSW is the sole member of UNSW Press Ltd. Mr Peter Eichhorn remains in the role of Chairman.
-Other directors are Mr Neil Morris, Professor James Donald and Mr Julian Manche.
+Other directors are Mr Neil Morris and Mr Julian Manche.
+The Vice-Chancellor appointed Professor Merlin Crossley, Dean of Science UNSW, to the Board in May 2015.
+Professor James Donald, Dean of Arts & Social Sciences, resigned from the Board in May 2015.